abinashpun/abinashpun.github.io/_portfolio/portfolio-1-GPR.md

     gaussian_process.fit(np.atleast_2d(X_train).T, Y_train)

     ```

-1. Predict the background underneath the peak with GPR
+1. **Predict the background underneath the peak with GPR**
     ```python
     Y_pred, cov_matrix = gaussian_process.predict(np.atleast_2d(data[:, 0]).T, return_cov=True)
     ```

+     The mean prediction from GPR is as shown in dotted oragne line while the orange shadow shows the 95% confidence interval.
+Thus predicted background is subtracted from total data to get the desired peak signal data as shown in purple line in the Fig.1.

 # Sanity Check with MonteCarlo
 The background underneath the signal is mostly from the another physics process called Drell-Yan.
 For the sanity check of our method, Drell-Yann dimuon mass spectrum at different kinematics are tested using GPR method with same side bands.
 The GPR was able to predict the shape and magnitude of the Drell-Yan mass spectrum in the peak region as shown in Figures.